Customization APIs

 • Batch-related parameters: Settings and structures for batch operations.
 See table below.

-- Tag-related parameters: See the table of parameters in Tag Create.
+- Tag-related parameters: See the table in Tag Create.

-- Populator-related parameters: See the table of parameters in Populator Create.
+- Populator-related parameters: See the table in Populator Create.

 The following batch-related parameters may be passed in the request body: